 Works of art of incomparable beauty

-Padua, probably founded in 1184 b.C. is also known with the Roman Empire’s name “Patavium”.
-It is one of the major cities in the Veneto Region, the nerve centre between the cities of Venice and Vicenza.
-It has easily accessible by the various motorways, rails and the airports of Venice, Treviso and Verona.
+Padua, probably founded in 1184 b.C. is also known as the Roman Empire’s name “Patavium”.
+It is one of the major cities in the Veneto Region, the nerve center between the cities of Venice and Vicenza.
+It has easily accessible by the various motorways, rails and the airports of Venice, Treviso, and Verona.
 Padova, thanks to the Basilica of St. Anthony, is known worldwide by his famous Portuguese Franciscan born in 1195 who lived for several years and died in Padua, where his remains are still kept in the Basilica.

 The Scrovegni Chapel

 There are many artists who have enriched and made it known to the world.
 Paintings realized by Giotto in the ‘300 on display at the Scrovegni Chapel to those of Giusto of Menabuoi which decorate the walls of the Duomo and the Baptistery.
 Masterpieces created by Donatello and Tiziano in the Holy Basilica to the pictorial decorations of the Chapel Ovetari at the Eremitani.

 Other artists whose contributions have increased the popularity of the city are: Guariento of Arpo, Italian painter from 1338 to 1370; Altichiero da Zevio, Italian painter in Padua from 1369 to 1384, Girolamo of Romano, said Romanino, Italian painter moved to Padua in April 1513, Paolo Veronese, in the world Paolo Caliari, Italian painter of the Renaissance in Padua in 1556, Gregorio Ricci Curbastro, graduated in Padua in physical sciences and mathematics and professor of mathematics in 1880 in the same university.

 The University, one of the oldest in the world